vib-tcp/nextflow-workshop/README.md

 #### 2. Operators
 Operators are necessary to transform the content of channels in a format that is necessary for usage in the processes.
 There are a plethora of different operators[[5](https://www.nextflow.io/docs/latest/operator.html?highlight=view#)], however only a handful are used extensively.
 Here are some examples that you might come accross:

-- `collect`: e.g. when using a channel consisting of multiple independent files (e.g. fastq-files) and need to be assembled for a next process (output in a list data-type).
+- `collect`: **transforms** a dataflow channel to a dataflow value by concatenating all entries in the channel into one list. e.g. when using a channel consisting of multiple independent files that need to be assembled for a next process

 <div class="admonition admonition-info">
 <p class="admonition-title">Note</p>

-The nextflow documentation details whether each operator produces a queue channel or a value channel.
+The nextflow documentation details whether each operator produces a dataflow channel or value.

 </div>